It's a Knockout: Format

+Originally broadcast live and stylized as It's a Knock-out!, the first hosts were David Vine and Katie Boyle.
+Boyle was replaced by McDonald Hobley after 1968.
+The games were originally refereed by rugby league commentator Eddie Waring and later, when Waring became co-host with Vine, former international football referee Arthur Ellis from 1969 to 1982.
+Vine was replaced by Stuart Hall in 1973.
 Teams representing a town or city complete tasks in absurd games, often dressed in large foam rubber suits.
 Games were played in the home town's park, with weather often turning grassland into mud.
 The team scoring most points would advance to the next stage.
 Teams could double points in one round by choosing to "play their Joker".
-The games were originally refereed by rugby league commentator Eddie Waring and later by former international football referee Arthur Ellis from 1969 to 1982.

 The games

 The games were described as school sports day for adults.
 For example, teams would carry buckets of water over greasy poles or rolling logs.
 Other teams would interfere, squirting water cannon or throwing custard pies.
 Limited budgets meant games were often a variation on what could be done with a long piece of elastic, a lot of water, a portable swimming pool and a roundabout.

 In its earliest form, the show emphasised skill or organisation applied in a bizarre way, for instance picking up eggs with an industrial excavator, as well as traditional village sports such as climbing a greasy pole.
 Games of strength were included, for example, carrying a Mini Moke without wheels.
 From the beginning, a "mini-marathon" would run the length of the programme, with updates on progress between shorter contests.
 The shift to spectacular displays, with or without costumes, came later, to improve audience appeal and to follow continental traditions.

 A recurring event in early episodes was "piano smashing" where the teams had to break up an old upright piano with sledgehammers into small enough pieces to push through an aperture shaped like a large letterbox.
 The event drew regular complaints from viewers who did not like to see pianos end in this way.
-The complaints eventually drove the managing director of BBC Television Huw Weldon to have the event withdrawn.
+The complaints eventually drove the managing director of BBC Television Huw Wheldon to have the event withdrawn.

+From the 1975 series onwards, three teams competed each week.
+Prior to that, two teams would go head-to-head in each edition.

 The winning team in each event scored three points, the second-place finisher scored two, and the third-place team scored one.
 Each team was given a joker card, which they could play before any one event to double the points they scored for it.

 The winner of each edition was awarded an It's a Knockout! trophy and a chance to represent the UK in Jeux sans frontières.
 Three local teams appeared in the UK show, with around 6 to 8 countries competing in the European finals.